Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 3-Mar-2022**
-<h3 align='center'>Learning Different modules of Erpnext</h3>
+<h3 align='center'>Learning Different modules of ErpGuru</h3>
-- Understand the structure of erpnext app.
+- Understand the structure of ErpGuru app.
-- Understand the javascript code and python code of erpnext app.
+- Understand the javascript code and python code of ErpGuru app.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 4-Mar-2022**
 <h3 align='center'>Meeting app</h3>
 - Today vishal and pawan gave us a presentation of meeting app.
 They showed us how to create custom apps in erp and how to install it onto the site.
 And they also showed us the code of the app and structure and files of the meeting app.
-Working on instructure section of education module of erpnext.
+Working on instructure section of education module of ErpGuru.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->